History of the Catholic Church in Mexico: The first evangelists to the indigenous

 In the early conquest era of Mexico, the formal institutions of Church and State had not been established.
 But to initiate the spiritual conquest even though the episcopal hierarchy (the diocesan clergy) had not yet been established, Cortés requested that the mendicant orders of Franciscans, Dominicans, and Augustinians be sent to New Spain, to convert the indigenous.
 The Twelve Apostles of Mexico as they are known were the first Franciscans who arrived in 1524, followed by the Dominican order in 1526, and the Augustinian order in 1533.

 Mendicants did not usually function as parish priests, administering the sacraments, but mendicants in early Mexico were given special dispensation to fulfill this function.
 The Franciscans, the first-arriving mendicants, staked out the densest and most central communities as their bases for conversion.
 These bases (called doctrina) saw the establishment of resident friars and the building of churches, often on the same sacred ground as pagan temples.

 Given the small number of mendicants and the vast number of indigenous to convert, outlying populations of indigenous communities did not have resident priests but priests visited at intervals to perform the sacraments (mainly baptism, confession, and matrimony).
 In prehispanic Central Mexico, there had been a long tradition of conquered city-states adding the gods of their conquerors to their existing pantheon so that conversion to Christianity seemed to be similar.

-In general, Indians did not resist conversion to Christianity.
-Priests of the indigenous were displaced and the temples transformed into Christian churches.
-Mendicants targeted Indian elites as key converts, who would set the precedent for the commoners in their communities to convert.
-Also targeted were youngsters who had not yet grown up with pagan beliefs.
-In Tlaxcala, some young converts were murdered and later touted as martyrs to the faith.

-In Texcoco, however, one its lords, Don Carlos, was accused and convicted of sedition by the apostolic inquisition (which gives inquisitorial powers to a bishop) headed by Juan de Zumárraga in 1536 and was executed.
+In Texcoco, however, a member of the native nobility, Don Carlos, was accused and convicted of sedition by the apostolic inquisition (which gives inquisitorial powers to a bishop) headed by Juan de Zumárraga in 1536 and was executed.
 His execution prompted the crown to reprimand Zumárraga and when the Holy Office of the Inquisition was established in Mexico in 1571, Indians were exempted from its jurisdiction.
 There was a concern that Indians were insufficiently indoctrinated in Catholic orthodox beliefs to be held to the same standards as Spaniards and other members of the República de Españoles.
 In the eyes of the Church and in Spanish law, Indians were legal minors.